 - It’s courage, not luck, that takes us through to the end of the road.

-Bond is an Indian author of British descent.
-He got the Sahitya Academy Award in 1992 for Our Trees Still Grow in Dehra, for his published work in English.
+Ruskin Bond is an Indian author of British descent.
+He is considered to be an icon among Indian writers and children’s authors and a top novelist.
+He received the Sahitya Academy Award in 1992 for Our Trees Still Grow in Dehra.

 Source for image